Travie McCoy: Early life and education

 McCoy played the drums in high school and created a rap group with his father and his brother called "True Life Playas", and says of the experience, "It was so bad!
 The tapes exist somewhere but hopefully they'll never be found."

 In high school, he met future bandmate Matt McGinley in his gym class and the two bonded over a common interest in music, in particular punk rock, indie rock, and hip hop.
-They decided to start a band and played with other musicians until Gym Class Heroes was formed in 1997.
-After graduating from Geneva High School, McCoy attended art school at Munson-Williams-Proctor Arts Institute and majored in fine arts and illustration.
+After graduating from Geneva High School, McCoy attended art school at Munson-Williams-Proctor Arts Institute in Utica, New York and majored in fine arts and illustration.
 However, he dropped out at age 20 to focus on his tattoo work and his musical career.

+Career

+1997–2002: Early career

+McCoy and Matt McGinley became friends at their local high school's gym class in ninth grade in Geneva, New York.
+They officially formed Gym Class Heroes in 1997.
+The band originated when bassist Ryan Geise and drummer McGinley were performing at a party in a band with no vocals.
+McCoy, who was in attendance at the party, took the microphone onstage and started rapping.
+A week later, the group came together and started making music.

 At one time, McCoy was working at a tattoo parlor, teaching art at a Boys & Girls Club in the daytime, and working at a gas station at night.
 He decided to quit all three jobs and work on art full-time, opening an art show with his friend.
 He lived off of the money he made from selling paintings before Gym Class Heroes became successful.

-Career

 McCoy made his MTV debut in the summer of 2002, as he appeared on stage at the beach house, winning a standard nationwide MC battle that was held on the MTV show Direct Effect.